beiyingseah/odin-javascript-library/README.md

 [Key functionality]
 1. "Store books"
 - Create books as objects
-- Add a function to the script ("not the constructor") -> Translation: define functions on the prototype of the Book object instead) that takes the user's input and store the new book objects into an array
 2. Write a function that loops through the array and displays each book on the page [Layout]
 1. Display the cards in some sort of table, or each on their own 'card'